Criminal Law and Jurisprudence Review Questions

 B. only after entering his plea

-C. any time before entering his plea
+C. Any time before entering his plea

 D. Monday morning